 The analysis of the results of round 2 allowed us to compare the performance of participants with and without a forecast set.
-Overall, participants without a second forecast set had an average 'true' performance value of 3.1, computed as shown in Eq.
+Overall, participants without a second forecast set had an average "true" performance value of 3.1, computed as shown in Eq.
 (2) and over the five cases of round 2.
-The best performance was equal to the optimal performance ('true' performance value equal to 1) and the worst performance reached a value of 6.
-Comparatively, participants with a second forecast set had an average 'true' performance of 1.2, thus much closer to the optimal performance than the average performance of participants without a second forecast set.
+The best performance was equal to the optimal performance ("true" performance value equal to 1) and the worst performance reached a value of 6.
+Comparatively, participants with a second forecast set had an average "true" performance of 1.2, thus much closer to the optimal performance than the average performance of participants without a second forecast set.
 The best performance in this group also equalled the optimal performance, while the worst performance value was 2.5, much lower (i.e. thus much closer to the optimal value) than the worst performance value of participants making their decisions without any forecasts.
-These numbers clearly indicate that the possession of a forecast set in the second round led to higher performances and to a lower spread in performances within the group of players with a second probabilistic forecast set (comparatively to players without forecasts in round 2).
+These numbers clearly indicate that the possession of a forecast set in the second round led to higher performances and to a lower spread in performances within the group of players with a second probabilistic forecast set (compared to players without forecasts in round 2).

 Does this conclusion however depend on the participants' performances in round 1?
-Do you need to be a good decision-maker to benefit from the forecasts in hand?
+Do you need to be a good decisionmaker to benefit from the forecasts in hand?
 Our results suggest otherwise.
 All the participants with a bad performance in the first round and a forecast set in round 2 had a good performance in the second round.
-This hints that even if those participants had a bad performance in round 1, they took advantage of the forecasts and had a good performance in round 2.
+This indicates that even if those participants had a bad performance in round 1, they took advantage of the forecasts and had a good performance in round 2.
 Additionally, 57 out of 59 participants with a good performance in round 1 and no forecasts in round 2 had a bad performance in the second round.
-This therefore indicates that no matter how well the participants performed in round 1, the possession of a forecast set let to better decisions in round 2.
+This therefore indicates that no matter how well the participants performed in round 1, the possession of a forecast set led to better decisions in round 2.

-All the participants without a second forecast set who were assigned the yellow river missed the two first floods in the second round.
-Part of these participants protected for all or some of the subsequent cases, while the other part never bought any protection.
+All the participants without a second forecast set who were assigned the yellow river missed the first two floods in the second round.
+Some of these participants purchased flood protection for all or some of the subsequent cases, while the others never bought any protection.
 It could have been due to the low flood frequency of their river in the first round (see Table 1).
 This behaviour was not observed for the green river participants without a second forecast set, for which a very diverse sequence of decisions was seen in the second round.
-As for the blue river participants without any second forecast set, most of them missed the first flood event that occurred in round 2 and, subsequently, protected for a few cases where no flood actually occurred.
+As for the blue river participants without any second forecast set, most of them missed the first flood event that occurred in round 2 and, subsequently, purchased flood protection for a few cases where no flood actually occurred.
 These decision patterns were not observed for participants with a second forecast set within each river, who took more consistently right decisions.

-The large majority of participants with a second forecast set in round two (forty-one out of forty-four) rated their forecasts either 'quite good' or 'very good', which was expected since all the forecasts were unbiased in round two.
-The three remaining participants said that their second forecast set was 'neither good nor bad' or 'quite bad'.
+The large majority of participants with a second forecast set in round 2 (41 out of 44) rated their forecasts as either "quite good" or "very good", which was expected since all the forecasts were unbiased in round 2.
+The three remaining participants said that their second forecast set was "neither good nor bad" or "quite bad".
 These participants all had biased forecasts in the first round and their behaviour during round 2 suggested that they might have been influenced by the bias in their forecasts for round 1.